Undergraduate Course: Our Changing World (BIME08006)

 |Additional Information (Assessment)

-* Have obtained a fundamental level of knowledge and understanding of a range of global challenges, across subject disciplines.
+- On completing this course, you should be able to: Demonstrate knowledge and understanding of a range of global challenges, across subject disciplines.
+Participate in group discussions.

 |Graduate Attributes and Skills